Innovation, collaboration can get global economy out of today's crisis: Tharman

 "We have to innovate and collaborate our way out of this perfect long storm," he added.

-Many economists are forecasting higher odds for a global recession in the coming months and tough times for nations who pay for their imports and debt obligations using the US dollar, which has surged to its strongest levels in decades against most currencies.
+Many economists are forecasting higher odds for a global recession in the coming months and tough times for nations that pay for their imports and debt obligations using the United States dollar, which has surged to its strongest levels in decades against most currencies.

 Mr Tharman said there is a very broad range of economies, both emerging and developed, that are now going to be whipsawed by the combination of recession in advanced economies, slow growth globally, higher interest rates almost everywhere, and a stronger dollar.